D-STAR: Dual Simultaneously Transmitting and Reflecting Reconfigurable Intelligent Surfaces for Joint Uplink/Downlink Transmission: System Model and Problem Formulation

 In our D-STAR-enabled JUD network, we formulate our designed problem as maximizing the effective DL throughput, while guaranteeing the UL rate requirement, which is given by \begingroup \allowdisplaybreaks

 \endgroup The constraint $\eqref{C0}$ represents the D-STAR configuration limitation.
 The constraints $\eqref{C1}$ and $\eqref{C2}$ respectively guarantee that the UL rates of the PU and SU are higher than the predefined thresholds of $R_{\text{PU},th}$ and $R_{\text{SU},th}$.
 The constraint of $\eqref{C3}$ represents the maximum allowable power of $P_t$.
+It is worth mentioning that the whole optimization process is carried out at the BS side.
+In this work, we focus more on the active BS beamforming as well as passive STAR-RIS configuration optimization at DL side, rather than UL power control.
+Accordingly, we set equal UL power for all UL users.
 We can observe that problem $\eqref{pro_origin}$ is complex due to its non-linearity and non-convexity as well as owing to the joint optimization of continuous variables and the discretized selection of the D-STAR phases.
 Therefore, we harness the DBAP scheme for solving the above-mentioned problems in the following section.